Following the huge success of its stereo speakers, Q Acoustics has decided now is the perfect time for a foray into the brave new world of soundbars.

 Turn up the volume and the soundbar doesn’t flinch at the challenge, and at low levels there’s no shortage of detail or dynamics

-Q Acoustics are in a rich vein of form at the moment – and the Media 4 is just another excellent option in an already enviable product range.
+Q Acoustics is in a rich vein of form at the moment – and the Media 4 is just another excellent option in an already enviable product range.

 It’s sensibly priced and sounds fantastic, so we would happily part with our hard-earned cash.
 It’s a great unit for the price.